-- (1) The provisions of Subsections (d)(1) through (d)(5), (d)(7), (f)(2), and (f)(3) shall not apply to the following: - (i) Touch-up coatings and stencil coatings. - (ii) A stationary source where not more than 50 gallons per year of aerospace coating is used. - (iii) Coatings with separate formulations that are used in volumes of less than 20 gallons per year provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source.
+- (1) The provisions of Subsections (d)(1) through (d)(6), (d)(9)(7), (f)(2), and (f)(3) shall not apply to the following: - (i) Touch-up coatings and stencil coatings. - (ii) A stationary source where not more than 50 gallons per year of aerospace coating is used.
+This amount does not include coatings specified in Subsections (b)(1)(i), (b)(1)(v) and (b)(1)(vi). - (iii) Coatings with separate formulations that are used in volumes of less than 20 gallons per year provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source.
 This amount does not include coatings specified in Subsections (b)(1)(i), (b)(1)(iv), (b)(1)(v) and (b)(1)(vi). - (iv) Coatings used exclusively for purposes of research and development, including coatings applied to mock-ups and prototypes, provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source. - (v) Coatings applied using non-refillable aerosol spray containers. - (vi) Prepreg composite materials.